 Exam-based academic accommodations may include:

-Students with a physical disability may apply for campus accommodation and/or a disabled parking pass through Accessibility Services.
+Students with a physical disability may apply for campus accommodation and a disabled parking pass through Accessibility Services.

 RRU offers short term campus accommodation for students attending residencies.
-Students requiring an ensuite because of a medical condition, or have other unique access needs, must reserve their room through Accessibility Services.
-For students with a high priority disability, the ensuite will be allocated early.
+Students requiring an ensuite because of a medical condition, or have other unique accessibility needs, must reserve their room through Accessibility Services.
+For students with a high priority disability, for example, those with permanent physical disabilities, the ensuite will be allocated early.
 All other ensuite requests will be adjudicated one week before residency.